MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 ![Site column available in library view](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch07.png)

-Next is to wait for SharePoint Online to do it's magic, in the mean time you can navigate to your tenant [Search Administration](https://tenant-admin.sharepoint.com/_layouts/15/searchadmin/TA_SearchAdministration.aspx) page to review current settings.
+Next, you need to wait for SharePoint Online to do it's magic.
+This magic takes the form of the search crawler indexing the column and its values.
+This generally takes only a few minutes in SharePoint Online, though it can take longer.

-You will need SharePoint Administrator rolle to be able to access this page.
+In the mean time you can navigate to your tenant [Search Administration](https://tenant-admin.sharepoint.com/_layouts/15/searchadmin/TA_SearchAdministration.aspx) page to review current settings.
+You will need the SharePoint Administrator role to be able to access this page.

 ![Search administration page](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch08.png)